 The Dominion line is preliminarily shown to run from Northampton County at North Carolina’s northern border to and through Robeson County on our state’s southern border.
 The North Carolina line would be 36 inches in diameter but, during construction, a 125-foot-wide right-of-way would be required.
 Once construction is completed, a 75-foot right-of-way would be required to maintain the pipeline.
 According to published reports, the pipeline would be three to five feet below ground, depending on the topography of the area and intended use of the land above.

 Are You Affected by the North Carolina Pipeline Project?

-Our North Carolina condemnation practice attorneys will continue to monitor the progress of the pipeline project and report what we find.
-North Carolina landowners who receive any communication from Dominion or Spectra regarding a proposed entry on property are urged to Contact Us to discuss your situation.
+Our North Carolina eminent domain attorneys will continue to monitor the progress of the pipeline project and report what we find.
+North Carolina landowners who receive any communication from Dominion or Spectra regarding a proposed entry on the property are urged to Contact Us to discuss your situation by filling out the form below or by calling.
 919-615-2473 The call and consultation are free.